-Obviously, this hardly ever works, but even if it does you will soon realize the win does not recompensate the bad feeling of that terrible loss in any adequate way.
+Obviously, this hardly ever works.
+But even if it does, you will soon realize the win does not recompensate the bad feeling of that terrible loss in any adequate way.

-Inevitably you will end up losing more games and get deeper into the funk.
+Inevitably, you will end up losing more games and get deeper into the funk.
 The more upset you get, the worse your chess gets.
 Playing good chess is only possible when you are in a calm state of mind.
-Emotions do generally not help.
+Emotions generally do not help.

 The last part is the most self-destructive one.
 You realize that you completely spoilt your mood and rating, so you start kicking yourself for it.